Construction and Demolition Waste

 In rural Alaska, it is important to engage with the local community early in the planning process.
 You must ensure that the landfill has a current permit, and that they allow disposal of the C&D in the landfill.
 In addition, during the project, providing assistance to consolidate, compact, and cover waste in the landfill is appreciated.

 If your project does not meet the location or quantity limitations, you will need to apply for an inert waste or asbestos monofill permit.
 Contact your regional ADEC office for assistance in determining your disposal options.

-Some wastes are exempt from the Solid Waste Regulations as long as they are not mixed with any other wastes or do not cause a health, safety, or environmental problem.
+Some wastes are exempt from the solid waste regulations and do not required a solid waste permit as long as they are not mixed with any other wastes or do not cause a health, safety, or environmental problem.
 Examples of exempt wastes that you might encounter during demolition, renovation, or construction projects include: